German-Cobian/Form-Creator/README.md

-# Re-former
+# Form-Creator

-An app which allows the user to input and save his/her username, email address and password.
+A Rails app which allows the user to input and save his/her username, email address and password.

 ![Form](/app/assets/images/Form.png?raw=true "Form")